hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

 ### Test Case(s) for GET /parkingboys
+1. Given: Parking boys record stored in database

-1. When GET to /parkingboys
+    When: GET to /parkingboys

-    Then it should return status code 200 (OK) with a list containing all parking boys
+    Then: It should return status code 200 (OK) with a list containing all parking boys in data base
     ```JSON
     [{"employeeID": "string"}]
     ```

 ### Test Case(s) for POST /parkingboys
-1. Given a ParkingBoy: {"employeeID": string}
+1. Given: a ParkingBoy: {"employeeID": string}

-    When POST to /parkingboys
+    When: POST to /parkingboys

-    Then it should return status code 201 (Created)
+    Then: it should

+    * save the given parking boy
-    with location in response header as "/parkingboys/{employeeID}"
+    * return status code 201 (Created) with location in response header as "/parkingboys/{employeeID}"

 2. Given a ParkingBoy: {"employeeID": string} which "employeeID" is repeated with other record in server

     When POST to /parkingboys

+    Then it should

+    * not save the given parking boy
-    Then it should return status code 400 (Bad Request)
+    * return status code 400 (Bad Request)